abdulrahmanalaa123/ITI-sessions/itiLog.md

 - meaning we swtich the shell to bash and his primary group is hamada
 - primary group's use is that anything created by the user by default the file's group owner is the primary group
 - supplementary groups are groups where you have their same permissions as well you can change file's group owner into one of the supplementary groups you belong to
-- usermod -G overrides all the supplementary groups of the user to the specifiedgroup of -G  in usermod to append you need to specify the option -a which is append
+- usermod -G overrides all the supplementary groups of the user to the specifiedgroup of -G  in usermod to append you need to specify the option -a which is append user mod changes the data which can be changed in chage but for another user i think
 - keep in mind in the etc/groups shows the supplementary members and no thte primary members and each primary isnt shown in the file after the line explaining the groups
 - sudo chage -l [user name] lists the current settings for the user which is apparent in the shadow file whihc we explained before
 - to change each in an interactive form dont write any options and to set